polettix/ETOOBUSY/_posts/2020-02-01-intermediate-cas-are-hard.md

 ...
 ```

-Well... now the problem is more serious.
-There's something fishy with one of
+Well... *Houston we have a problem*.
+There's something fishy with one of the
-the certificates (there are three of them in this chain), and we have to
+certificates (there are three of them in this chain), the title of this post
-find out what... but not this time.
+somehow gives out which and we have to find out what... stay tuned!!!

-Stay tuned!!!

 [Bare-bones Root CA]: {{ '/2020/01/30/bare-bones-root-ca' | prepend: site.baseurl | prepend: site.url }}